Fall 2025 NAASC election

 5. Do 1 interview of a past NAASC member and write a short (1 page) summary for a NAASC blog for our website.

-6. Help organize at least 1 workshop, panel or seminar (by Zoom)- in collaboration with NAASC members on the working group or subcommittee(s) you are on.
+6. Help organize at least 1 online workshop, panel or seminar.
 Examples of previous events here.

-1. You are nominated or self-nominate: By 27 September (nominators: North American scientists only)
+1. You are nominated/self-nominate: By 30 Sept. (nominators: North American scientists only)

 2. NAASC will email you for 1 candidate statement & 1 paragraph:

-(1) Candidate Statement (150-400 words) about your interest to serve, your background, your priorities, and a short response on DEIB (see example ECS Candidate Statements).
+(1) Candidate Statement (150-400 words) about your interest to serve, your background, your priorities (see example ECS Candidate Statements).
 This will go on the ballot.

-3. Provide information in this template (candidate statement & name(s) of committee/group and idea) by the deadline (14 OCTOBER) to NAASC: arabidopsisconference@gmail.com
+3. Provide information in this template (candidate statement & name(s) of committee/group and idea) by the deadline (9 OCTOBER) to Joanna Friesner, NAASC Coordinator: arabidopsisconference@gmail.com

 4. NAASC will review submissions & select some or all Candidate Statements for the ballot.
 Voting will occur over ~2 weeks in October